awsdocs/amazon-rekognition-developer-guide/doc_source/add-faces-to-collection-procedure.md

    Change the value of `collectionId` to the name of the collection that you want to add a face to\.
 Replace the values of `bucket` and `photo` with the names of the Amazon S3 bucket and image that you used in step 2\.

    ```
+   #Copyright 2018 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+   #PDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-rekognition-developer-guide/blob/master/LICENSE-SAMPLECODE.)

    import boto3

    if __name__ == "__main__":